 Education: B.A., Rice University; Ph.D., Fuqua School of Business

-Morela Hernandez is an associate professor of business administration in the Leadership and Organizational Behavior area at the University of Virginia Darden School of Business and academic director of Behavioral Research at Darden (BRAD).
+Morela Hernandez is an Associate Professor of Business Administration and the Donald and Lauren Morel Emerging Scholar in Business Administration in the Leadership and Organizational Behavior area at the University of Virginia Darden School of Business and academic director of Behavioral Research at Darden (BRAD).
 She received her Ph.D. from the Fuqua School of Business at Duke University.
 Prior to academia, Professor Hernandez worked in finance at Enron in Houston, Texas - experiencing the roller-coaster ride of this now infamous business case.
 Given her professional background, it might come as no surprise that her research interests and expertise focus on the ethics of leadership.
 She also studies the role of diversity in organizational systems and decision-making practices.
 She is widely published in a number of top-tier academic journals, including Academy of Management Review, Journal of Applied Psychology, Personnel Psychology, Journal of Experimental Social Psychology, Psychological Science, Human Resource Management and American Psychologist.
 Her work has also appeared in media outlets such as Time magazine, Financial Times, Huffington Post and The Washington Post, as well as featured on National Public Radio (NPR).
 She teaches courses on leadership at Darden, has worked as a leadership development coach for senior-level executives in the executive education programs at Duke and the London Business School, and consults with a number of government agencies, social profit organizations and global companies.
 Originally from Brazil and Honduras, Professor Hernandez speaks four languages.

 Hernandez, M., Avery, D. R., Volpone, S. & Kaiser, C. R. (forthcoming).
 Bargaining while Black: The role of race in salary negotiations.
 Journal of Applied Psychology.